Skip to main content

 Displays 'Y' and a numeric value representing the Year Level, e.g. Y1, Y2 etc.

-TASS.web Student Admin > Student Records > Student Information > Students > 'Year Group' field.
+Data from the 'Year Group' field in TASS.web Student Admin > Student Records > Student Information > Students on the ‘General’ tab.

 D